Dikshya-2/Positionsbestemmelse/Proceskrav/portfolioreport.md

 Yes.
 Adding timestamps and node positions creates movement patterns, such as:

-- visits
+- Visits

-- duration of stay
+- Duration of stay

-- repeated presence
+- Repeated presence

-- devices moving together
+- Devices moving together

 This increases the responsibility for proper handling.